Welcome to my brain. Things are not quite lined up right in here. I think I measured wrong?

 Let me help you do all those things.
 Without lecturing.
 Or pretending to be an expert.
 I’ll tell you what worked for me.
 And you can take it from there.
 Because I believe in you.

-Don’t worry, we got this!
+Don’t worry, my friend.
+We got this!